whitewoodcity/xbrowser/documentation.md

 ## <a name="css"></a>CSS

-CSS is a style sheet language used for describing the presentation of a page elements usually written in JSON, but also apply to pae elements placed by the browser.
+CSS is a style sheet language used for describing the presentation of a page elements usually written in JSON, but also apply to page elements placed by the browser.

 ```xml
     <css>